Ircama/epson_print_conf/README.md

   -e, --errors          Add last_printer_fatal_errors -c CONFIG_FILE, --config CONFIG_FILE
                         use the XML configuration file to generate the configuration

-Generate printer configuration from devices.xml
 ```

-The output is better viewed when also installing [black](https://pypi.org/project/black/).
+The output is better formatted when also installing [black](https://pypi.org/project/black/).

 ### Other utilities